SuperOfficeDocs/superoffice-docs/user-guide/en/document/edit.md

 Editing documents involves two things:

-* Editing of the document properties, which is done in the **Document** dialog.
+* Editing of the document properties in the **Document** dialog.
-* Editing of the document file itself, which is done in the application the document was created in.
+* Editing of the document file itself in the application the document was created in.

 > [!NOTE]
 > You can open a document in [edit mode or in read mode][1].
 When you open the document in edit mode, only you can edit the document.
 Other users can open the document in read mode.